asuh/front-end-macos/readme.md

 Package managers make it so much easier to install and update applications (for Operating Systems) or libraries (for programming languages).
 The most popular one for macOS is [Homebrew](http://brew.sh/).

-(If you're using an M1 Mac in 2022, you'll probably have issues with installation.
+(If you're using an native `Mx` _[x = any integer]_ Mac, you'll potentially have installation issues.
 There are multiple articles to help you add commands to the system path and then you can run `brew doctor` to find more advice)

 ### Install